bkesterbyld/maroon-potato/src/pages/index.md

     content: >
       Above combines the capabilities of SQL and NoSQL databases with low code processing logic.
-It enables anyone to create an intelligent operational data lake to build apps, run analytics and share data
+It enables anyone to create an intelligent operational data lake to build apps, run analytics and share data.
     actions:
       - label: Learn More
         url: /general-enquiries